A visit to Nice, France

 This is a pedestrian only walk-way, however there is a bicycle path directly adjacent to the promenade.
 See the steel fencing on the right side of this picture?
 That separates the bicyclists from the pedestrians.

 Warning: We did not see (or bump into) any pick-pockets on this walkway, but there are pan-handlers and scam artists attempting to work the crowd along this route.
+The guys carrying trinkets will rush up to you, and attempt to engage you in a conversation that is meant to keep you in place while they make their pitch.

 We discovered the Cours Saleya market on our old town exploration, they sold everything here; flowers, vegetables, various meats, candy, olives, etc.